HL7/US-Core/input/pagecontent/index.md

      - [X] review applied trackers
      - [ ] errors and warnings
        FMG list:
-         - [ ]fix nucc code or suppress with comment that not intending it to come from NUCC - may not be a valid code - reason for suppression does not make sense - fix
+         - [X] "fix nucc code or suppress with comment that not intending it to come from NUCC - may not be a valid code - reason for suppression does not make sense": Updated reason for suppression in ignoreWarnings.txt
-         - [ ] CPT issue - suppress
-         - [ ] LG41752-2. loinc issue - okay
+         - [X] "CPT issue - suppress": added these *and NUBC Code warnings* to ignoreWarnings.txt (see below)
+         - [ ] "LG41752-2. loinc issue - okay": This causes 17 Errors, 3 Warnings and 8 Information Messages.
+Pending addition of LOINC Group Codes to the terminology server.
+Will add Note to Balloters to Value sets for manual expansions if not ready prior to ballot.
+Do we leave as error or suppress?  (see below)
-         - [ ] goal.description - nlm value set - VSAC
+         - [X] "goal.description - nlm value set - VSAC": Goal.description is no longer a VSAC Value set.
+However suppressed one INFORMATION message for text only value (see below)
-         - [ ] NDC display names - still outstanding issue with Grahame
+         - [ ] NDC display names - still outstanding issue with Grahame:  Do we leave as error or suppress?  (see below)
-         - [ ] procedure.code - ICD10-pc - not ICD10 - server doesn't know codes - confirm URL and suppress
+         - [X] "procedure.code - ICD10-pc - not ICD10 - server doesn't know codes - confirm URL and suppress": Confirmed and Added to ignoreWarnings.txt (see below)
-         - [ ] Fix slicing issues
+         - [ ] "Fix slicing issues": related to LG41752-2?
+See See this [Zulip Chat](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/slicing.20question.20for.20patterns.20on.20bindings) for Discriminator error.
-         - [ ] observation profiles - suppress with approval from CGP
+         - [X] "observation profiles - suppress with approval from CGP":Added to ignoreWarnings.txt (see below)
-         - [ ] US Core Vital signs - illegal attempt to change the binding - from required to extensible - related to vital signs - either a code bug or have a problem that needs to be fixed - should point to Git issue or Zulip if this is a tooling issue - ADD WARNING TO SPECIFICATION TO SAY NOT CONFORMANT TO R4 - NEEDS TO STAY AS REQUIRED.
+         - [X] "US Core Vital signs - illegal attempt to change the binding - from required to extensible - related to vital signs - either a code bug or have a problem that needs to be fixed - should point to Git issue or Zulip if this is a tooling issue - ADD WARNING TO SPECIFICATION TO SAY NOT CONFORMANT TO R4 - NEEDS TO STAY AS REQUIRED.":  Tracker to change core in FHIR R4b note to balloters already done
-         - [ ] CapabilityStatement - smart-app-launch - does not resolve - needs to be fixed.
-If can't fix - raise a Zulip issue
+         - [ ] "CapabilityStatement - smart-app-launch - does not resolve - needs to be fixed.
+If can't fix - raise a Zulip issue": should resolve when smart published
-         - [ ] Suppress capabilitystatement info messages with reason
+         - [ ] "Suppress capabilitystatement info messages with reason" - done
-         - [ ] SearchParameter - Grahame to look into this
+         - [ ] "SearchParameter - Grahame to look into this": Added to ignoreWarnings.txt (see below)
-         - [ ] VSAC issues
+         - [ ] "VSAC issues":  Unable to find value set in VSAC for race, ethnicity, birthsex, genderIdentity 21 Errors and 5 Warnings.
+Do we leave as error or suppress? (see below).
-         - [ ] ValueSet - simple-language - can not be expanded - okay- can't be suppressed - tooling
+         - [ ] "ValueSet - simple-language - can not be expanded - okay- can't be suppressed - tooling": OK
-         - [ ] ICD9cm will be fixed next release
+         - [ ] "ICD9cm will be fixed next release":  OK check on this
-         - [ ] resuppress warnings - syntax has changed
+         - [ ] "resuppress warnings - syntax has changed": What does this mean?
-         - [ ] LOCAL CODE SYTEM - URL NEEDS TO HAVE EXAMPLE IN IT OR USE A REAL ONE
+         - [ ] "LOCAL CODE SYTEM - URL NEEDS TO HAVE EXAMPLE IN IT OR USE A REAL ONE": unable to find this error?
-         - [ ] Should not suppress JIra Spec File warning - Can not be suppressed
+         - [ ] "Should not suppress JIra Spec File warning - Can not be suppressed": removed - but since markdown used in ig package.yaml a warning will persist

-    Summary and Categorization of Errors (42)
+    Summary and Categorization of QA Errors (42), Warnings (24) and Information (8) Messages by Issue

-      **Unable to find value set in VSAC for race, ethnicity, birthsex, genderIdentity (21)**
+      **Unable to find value set in VSAC for race, ethnicity, birthsex, genderIdentity**

+     *ERROR (21)*

      1. ERROR: Patient/child-example: Patient.extension[2].value.ofType(code): The value provided ('M') is not in the value set 'Birth Sex' (http://hl7.org/fhir/us/core/ValueSet/birthsex), and a code is required from this value set) (error message = Error from server: Unable to find value set http://cts.nlm.nih.gov/fhir/ValueSet/2.16.840.1.113762.1.4.1021.103)
      1. ERROR: Patient/example: Patient.extension[2].value.ofType(code): The value provided ('F') is not in the value set 'Birth Sex' (http://hl7.org/fhir/us/core/ValueSet/birthsex), and a code is required from this value set) (error message = Error from server: Unable to find value set http://cts.nlm.nih.gov/fhir/ValueSet/2.16.840.1.113762.1.4.1021.103)